claudiocarotenuto/geonames_rails/README.md

   Dir["#{Gem.searcher.find('geonames_rails').full_gem_path}/lib/tasks/*.rake"].each { |ext| load ext }

+And to generate the migration and models, use

+  rails generate geonames_rails:migration
+  rails generate geonames_rails:models

 Thanks to Garrett Davis for converting it into Rails 3 and John Barton for making the thing in the first place.